uwu64/orbital-platform/README.md

 - Direct battery voltage measurement
 - Current sensor and power switches for ADCS science and experiment payloads

+Errata: a few things need to be fixed
+- Re-pour copper planes to fix two shorted vias
+- Correct the direction of the PMOS high side switch for the pyro/antenna deployment heater

 Related electrical team design tasks:
 - Three channel constant current driver for magnetorquer